speedata/publisher/README.md

 Examples
 --------

 There are some examples in the [example repository on github](https://github.com/speedata/examples).
 Also, there are lots of small examples in the `qa` subdirectory that is used for quality assurance.
-See also our [showcase](https://showcase.speedata.de/) which is currently only available in German.
+See also our [showcase](https://showcase.speedata.de/).

 <img src="https://doc.speedata.de/publisher/de/img/beispiele.png">